 But Little Orbit CEO Matt Scott is reassuring the public that this time things will be different.
 “This new game is a complete departure from previous Adventure Time games,” he said.
 “We have created an intriguing classic adventure game set in a richly-detailed 3D Land of Ooo where players can check out Land of Ooo locales, talk to characters, sharpen their creative puzzle-solving skills, defeat bad guys, and just have fun.”

 The show’s previous three games were either top-down or side-scrollers, whereas Adventure Time: Finn and Jake Investigations will be the sh0w’s first 3D game.
-The shift in gameplay style, as well as switching to a new developer, may give fans good reason to trust that Adventure Time is finally getting the video game it deserves.
-“We received a lot of fan feedback asking us to bring our next Adventure Time game to next generation consoles in 3D,” Matt Scott said.
+The shift in gameplay style, as well as switching to a new developer, may give fans good reason to trust that it is finally getting the video game it deserves.
+“We received a lot of fan feedback asking us to bring our next this game to next generation consoles in 3D,” Matt Scott said.
 Let’s hope they also received the feedback from fans asking for a good game.